The File section in Preferences allows you to configure auto-save preferences and set default file paths for blend-files, rendered images, and more.

 The following subdirectories will be used when present:

-Blender will need to be restarted for all changes to the users scripts to take effect.
+You have to restart Blender for all changes to the users scripts to take effect.

 - Render Output